These easy art and craft ideas are low mess and perfect for transitions points and downtime throughout the day.

 Yarn suncatchers are a simple fine motor skill activity that kids of all ages with enjoy!
 Create suncatchers by placing cut pieces of yarn onto contact paper.
 Younger kids will create abstract suncatchers; older children can create pictures with their yarn.

-4. Playdough modelling and play
+4. Playdough play

 5. DIY art activity pages (or printables, if you want something super simple)